PlantDr430/FunFinder_Pangenome/README.md

 Protein length boxplots for pangenome category (lettering for significance with Kruskal-Wallis Test)
 ![Protein lengths](https://github.com/PlantDr430/images/blob/master/Protein_lengths.png)

-Bar charts for all analyses specified showing proportion of clusters (if >= 50% of species in cluster have at least 1 protein with the specified annotation, % identify can be altered) (letters for significance with Fischer Exact test)
+Bar charts for all analyses respective showing proportion of clusters (if >= 50% of species in cluster have at least 1 protein with the respective annotation, % identify can be altered) (letters for significance with Fischer Exact test)
 ![Bar charts](https://github.com/PlantDr430/images/blob/master/secretome_pangenome_bar.png)

 ## Output files